xiecang/firefox-config/README.md

 ## Setting up profile

-In your browser, type `about:profiles`.
-Locate the item where `Default Profile` is set to yes.
-Click Open Directory and copy both `user.js` and `chrome` into that directory.
+0. In your browser, type `about:profiles`.
+1. Locate the item where `Default Profile` is set to yes.
+2. Click on `Show in Finder` in the `Root Directory` column.
+3. Copy both `user.js` and `chrome` into that directory.

 ![about:profiles](https://raw.githubusercontent.com/xiecang/firefox-config/master/images/about_profiles.png)